 In missing person cases, it’s not uncommon for siblings or family members to disappear together.
 However, it’s extremely rare for two siblings to go missing at different times under completely different circumstances.
 In 1999, 15-year-old Michael Palmer lived in Wasilla, Alaska, and was the youngest of three brothers.
 During the early morning hours of June 4th, Michael and three friends left a graduation party on their bicycles, but Michael got so far behind that they lost sight of him.

 When Michael never returned home, he was reported missing.
 Michael’s bicycle was later discovered in the Little Susitna River, and his wet, muddy sneakers were found 180 meters (600 ft) away.
 A search of the river turned up no trace of Michael’s body, and he has never been found.

 Believe it or not, Michael’s older brother, Chucky, would also disappear under mysterious circumstances over a decade later.
 On April 13, 2010, 30-year-old Chucky was staying with friends and relatives at a cabin in the Talkeetna Mountains.
 That night, they decided to take a ride through the area on their snowmobiles.
 However, much like his younger brother, Chucky became separated from his group at some point and was never seen again.

-His snowmobile was found the following day, but there was no sign of Chucky or any footprints in the area.
+The following day, his snowmobile was found, but there was no sign of Chucky or any footprints in the area.
 Chris Palmer, the oldest sibling in the family, had stayed behind at the cabin the night Chucky disappeared.
 He now had to go through the ordeal of searching for a missing younger brother—for the second time in 11 years—and coming up empty.

 4Couple Reports Murder Before Being Charged With Unrelated Murder